taichi/modernjs/modernjs.en.md

 Let me briefly list why I like [AVA].

 * API is small
-* [Power-assert] is built as standard
+* [Power-assert] is built-in as standard
 * Faster execution speed
 * Perfect support for the `=>` operator, `Promise`,`async/await`, [observable](https://github.com/tc39/proposal-observable)

 ### [AVA] API is small
 After importing with `import test from 'ava';` you can do whatever you want by calling the function defined in the `test` variable.

-And even if this `test` is a default function, there are only 11 functions.
-Let's enumerate
+And there are only 11 functions including this `test` default function.
+Let's enumerate those.

 * **test([title], implementation)**
 * test.serial([title], implementation)